parthamehta123/Autonomous-Drone-Surveillance-and-Machinery-Maintenance/README.md

 # Object Detection

-Dowload the yolov3 weights from https://pjreddie.com/darknet/yolo/
+Dowload the yolov3 weights from https://pjreddie.com/darknet/yolo/ and place it inside the folder yolo-deep_learning
 <br><br>
 Upload images to be tested in yolo-deep_learning/output_aerial folder and run
 <br><br>